DanielSchuech/webend/README.md

 The selector for the component is equal to the plugin name so the component will be attached to the document body.
 To use components or directives in your template we have to push them into the directives array.
 We can't require them because we don't know if the plugin is avialable.
-But we can request a component through window.getComponent.
+But we can request a component through webend.getComponent.
 This wil lreturn the requested component iff available and otherwise it will return a component with empty template.
 So this will never fail and we can use the component in our template.
 The same could be done for a directive.
 The input of the functions are the